SuperNinjaEv/snackalog_front_end/README.md

 # Snack-A-Log
 ## Log your snacks
 Have a craving and unsure what to munch on, visit snack-a-log for all you past snack ideas and creations.

+Check our the packaged product [HERE!](https://snack-a-log-log.netlify.app/)

 ### Mapping our progress
 [Trello](https://trello.com/b/QnFdarGf/group-project-snackalog)